 The name “hippocastanum” means, literally, “horse chestnut” from the use of the seed to treat coughs and broken wind in horses and to distinguish it from the chestnuts that people eat (Spanish chestnuts).

-Here are the young conkers forming on a White horse chestnut.
+Here are the young conkers forming on a European (White) horse-chestnut.

 When I can, I will go searching for the conkers of the Red.
 Although, it is a question as to whether they can properly be called conkers at all.
 Nuts, yes.
 But conkers?

 Would any self-respecting conqueror / conker-er use a nut from a Red to battle his or her opponent?